ethereum-optimism/monitorism/op-monitorism/faultproof_withdrawals/runbooks/RUNBOOK.md

 There are exceptions to the rule above.
 The event is still considered valid if:
 1. The [outputRoot provided](https://github.com/ethereum-optimism/optimism/blob/dd2b21ce786f4c1b722bda270348597182153c8e/packages/contracts-bedrock/src/L1/OptimismPortal2.sol#L314C15-L314C25) belongs to a FaultDisputeGame that is [blacklisted](https://github.com/ethereum-optimism/monitorism/blob/c0b2ecdf4404888e5ceccf6ad14e35c5e5c52664/op-monitorism/faultproof_withdrawals/validator/optimism_portal2_helper.go#L75), or to a FaultDisputeGame for which the game is in state [CHALLENGER_WIN](https://github.com/ethereum-optimism/monitorism/blob/c0b2ecdf4404888e5ceccf6ad14e35c5e5c52664/op-monitorism/faultproof_withdrawals/monitor.go#L326).
 2. The [outputRoot provided](https://github.com/ethereum-optimism/optimism/blob/dd2b21ce786f4c1b722bda270348597182153c8e/packages/contracts-bedrock/src/L1/OptimismPortal2.sol#L314C15-L314C25) belongs to a FaultDisputeGame that has the status [IN_PROGRESS](https://github.com/ethereum-optimism/monitorism/blob/c0b2ecdf4404888e5ceccf6ad14e35c5e5c52664/op-monitorism/faultproof_withdrawals/monitor.go#L336).
 We use the [faultproof_withdrawals_invalid_proposal_withdrawals_events_count](#faultproof_withdrawals_invalid_proposal_withdrawals_events_count) metric to track this event.

-#### Investigation
-To investigate this alert, we need to delineate the possible causes that generate it.
-This alert will trigger when a forgery is detected.

-The investigation has two parts:
-1. Investigation to triage if the event is a true positive.
-2. Investigation to act.

-TODO: Detail the following steps.

 ### faultproof-withdrawal-forgery-detection-stalled